soumya92/barista/docs/customising.md

 The rest of the steps, for saving oauth tokens and setting up icon fonts, are the same as the [quickstart](/#quickstart).

+## Caching HTTP Requests for Development

+When customising the bar, you may need to rebuild and restart the bar a lot, and each restart will issue HTTP requests to external services (weather, calendar, etc.).
+To avoid consuming excessive quota during development, it may be desirable to use the [`httpcache`](/testing/httpcache) package.

+See the package documentation for a simple example of setting up global HTTP caching for the binary.
+Remember to remove the caching once you're satisfied with your barista setup.

 # OAuth and Client Keys

 Quick links to the sign-up pages for the various available services: